 This can have an effect further up the food chain, too, with larger animals struggling to find prey.
 The invasive species eats them all.
 If the larger animals can’t eat the snakes instead, they’ll starve.
 This affects big animals, like eagles, the most.

 Are Snakes Illegal in Hawaii?

-Bringing snakes into Hawaii, whether pets or not, is a punishable offense.
-They are illegal under state law, and both possession and transporting of snakes is a class C felony.
-As such, you could be fined up to $200,000 and imprisoned for three years.
+Bringing snakes into Hawaii, whether as pets or not, is a punishable offense.
+They are illegal under state law, and the possession and transporting of snakes is a class C felony.
+You could be fined up to $200,000 and imprisoned for three years.

 Any snakes that are found are confiscated.
 Confiscated snakes end up with the State Department of Agriculture Quarantine Branch, which decides what to do with them.
 The snakes aren’t euthanized, and are usually kept securely instead.

 Despite the harshness of these punishments, people continue to import snakes to Hawaii.
 There’s no established pet snake trade.
 So, any that are sold will fetch a higher price than elsewhere in the United States.

 And apart from deliberate importations, there are accidental importations too.
 Snakes can hide in many kinds of shipments, especially from tropical countries.
 They like to hide in dark, secure places, and shipping containers fit the bill.